codem/thumbylla/readme.md

 ## Silverstripe Configuration

+The module ships with the configuration to handle image manipulation via Thumbor **turned off**.
+This allows you to switch back to the default Silverstripe image handling by removing project configuration.

+If you view the module Yaml config, a number of configuration options are commented out, use these in your own project configuration.
+To use the module, create the configuration in your own project Yaml, based on the module configuration:

-This example config shows a basic setup.
-You'll need to have a running Thumbor server before enabling the image Injector.
+The below example config shows a basic setup.
+You *will* need to have a running Thumbor server before enabling the configuration.

 ```
 ---
 Name: local_thumbor_config
 After:
-  - 'thumbor_config'
+  - '#thumbor_config'
 ---
-# use our image class
-Injector:
-  Image:
-    class: 'Codem\Thumbor\Image'
 # Example config for creating images
 Codem\Thumbor\Config:
-  # from your thumbor.conf - the SECURITY_KEY value
+  # from /etc/thumbor/thumbor.conf (MY_SECURE_KEY is the default, you shouldn't use this)
-  thumbor_generation_key: 'your_thumbor_generation_key'
+  thumbor_generation_key: 'xxxxxx'
-    # the key used to sign protected image urls, best to not use the generation key above
-  signing_key: 'a >= 64 character key used to sign protected image urls'
-  # true if using https
+  # for signing tokens for protected images, make it complex
+  signing_key: 'xxx'
+  salt: 'a salt'
   use_https : false
+  # protected image expiry time (s)
+  expiry_time: 2
-  # if serving images off a directory on the backends
+  # if serving off a directory
   backend_path : ''
-  # list all backends here, as many as you want
+  # list all backends you have configured here, as many as you want, the module will pick one at random
   backends:
     - 'img1.cdn.example.com'
     - 'img2.cdn.example.com'
     - 'img3.cdn.example.com'
+  protected_backends:
+    - 'protected.example.com'
+---
+Name: local_thumbor_injection
+After:
+  - '#thumbor_injection'
+---
+SilverStripe\Core\Injector\Injector:
+  SilverStripe\Assets\Image:
+    class: 'Codem\Thumbor\Image'
+  SilverStripe\Assets\Image_Backend:
+    class: Codem\Thumbor\ThumbyllaImageBackend
+  SilverStripe\AssetAdmin\Model\ThumbnailGenerator.graphql:
+    class: Codem\Thumbor\ThumbnailGenerator
+  SilverStripe\AssetAdmin\Model\ThumbnailGenerator.assetadmin:
+    class: Codem\Thumbor\ThumbnailGenerator
+  SilverStripe\Assets\Storage\AssetStore:
+    class: Codem\Thumbor\ThumbyllaAssetStore
+---
+Name: local_thumbor_mapping_config
+After:
+  - '#thumbor_mapping_config'
+---
+# reset image handling classes
+SilverStripe\Assets\File:
+  class_for_file_extension:
+    'jpg': 'Codem\Thumbor\Image'
+    'jpeg': 'Codem\Thumbor\Image'
+    'gif': 'Codem\Thumbor\Image'
+    'png': 'Codem\Thumbor\Image'
+    'webp': 'Codem\Thumbor\Image'
 ```

 ## Documentation